To work in parallel timelines, you can use Git branches.

 git checkout -b feature1

-Switched to branch 'feature1'
+Switched to a new branch 'feature1'

 The new switch command